 Fuelling a future on Europe’s waterways

-Shipping operators have been looking for cleaner fuels to power their fleets ahead of tighter emissions regulations from January 2015.
+Tighter emissions regulations introduced in 2015 mean that shipping operators have been looking for cleaner fuels to power their fleets.
 In Norway, for example, the Mastrajford ferry boat has switched to liquefied natural gas.

 From his seat at the controls of the Mastrafjord ferry boat, captain Tron Erling Vikeron looks out across the choppy waters north of Stavanger, Norway.
 He is on one of many daily crossings carrying cars, trucks and passengers on one of the country’s busiest ferry routes.